A Kolmogorov-Arnold Neural Model for Cascading Extremes: Numerical Experiments on Artificial Data

 Here, $\hat \alpha_I(\mathbf{x})$ is the KANE estimate of POC and $[0, 1]^d$ is the space of the features (i.e., $d = 1$ for Scenarios A1--A2, and $d = 2$ for Scenarios B1--B2 and C).
 As can be seen from Table~\ref{misetab}, the proposed approach has appealing frequentist properties from a numerical viewpoint, in the sense that as the sample size increases, MISE decreases.

-In the supplementary materials, we document a battery of additional Monte Carlo experiments, including analyses of dependent features, an evaluation of the deep model, and a comparison of the Frank--Hall ordinal model with the softmax approach.
-Among other findings, these additional results further validate the approach’s performance, show that performance is better in data-rich regions of the covariate space, and that the canonical three-layer model may perform as well as, if not better than, its deep counterpart.
+In the supplementary materials, we document a battery of additional Monte Carlo experiments, including analyses of dependent features, an evaluation of the deep model, {higher-dimensional features}, and a comparison of the Frank--Hall ordinal model with the softmax approach.
+Among other findings, these additional results further validate the approach’s performance, show that performance is better in data-rich regions of the covariate space, and that the canonical three-layer model may perform as well as, if not better than, its deep counterpart, {which also requires careful selection of the number of layers to avoid overfitting}.

+Moreover, the canonical three-layer KANE is computationally efficient and stable, consistently converging in under one second per scenario on a standard laptop (Apple M3) for $p=2$.
+However, as noted in the supplementary materials, increasing the feature dimension to $p>5$ leads to a substantial rise in computational time.
+Finally, we note that estimators for the POC surface can also be constructed using Generalized Additive Models (GAM) and Multi-Layer Perceptrons (MLP).
+Numerical evidence in the supplementary materials suggests that KANE and MLP yield comparable POC surface estimates, with both outperforming GAM.